roboll/helmfile/README.md

 **CAUTION**: This documentation is for the development version of Helmfile.
 If you are looking for the documentation for any of releases, please switch to the corresponding release tag like [v0.92.1](https://github.com/roboll/helmfile/tree/v0.92.1).

-The default helmfile is `helmfile.yaml`:
+The default name for a helmfile is `helmfile.yaml`:

 ```yaml
 # Chart repositories used from within this state file